 In most cases, job seekers choose professional references who will speak positively on their behalf.
 As a result, the answer to this question is unlikely to be “no”—as long as the candidate asked permission to list the professional reference and is on good terms with that individual.
 Hearing someone make a case for why a candidate is worthy of a job offer may help you decide whether your views align with that stance.

 9. Other reference check questions

-There are other reference check questions that you might ask depending on the reference, their relationship to the candidate, and the information that you glean from other questions that you’ve asked.
-For instance, if you are talking to a manager or supervisor, it’s worth asking about job title, responsibilities, employment dates, reasons for leaving, and other employment verification details.
-If you are talking to a past coworker, you might ask for a more on-the-ground perspective on what it was like to work with the candidate.
+There are other reference check questions you might ask depending on the reference, their relationship to the candidate, and the information you glean from other questions you’ve asked.
+For instance, if you’re talking to a manager or supervisor, it’s worth asking about job title, responsibilities, dates of employment, reasons for leaving, and other employment verification details.
+If you’re talking to a past coworker, you might ask for a more “on-the-ground” perspective on what it was like to work with the candidate.

-Alternatively, if an interviewee lists specific weaknesses that you find to be particularly troubling—such as communication issues, procrastination, or difficulty taking direction from managers—you might ask for elaboration or inquire into how those behaviors affected job performance.
+Alternatively, if an interviewee lists specific weaknesses that you find particularly troubling—such as communication issues, procrastination, or difficulty taking direction from managers—you might ask for elaboration or enquire into how those behaviors affected job performance.

-Ultimately, there are many reference interview questions to ask.
-The essential consideration as you move through the interview is how you will evaluate the answers in real-time.
+Ultimately, there are many ways to formulate questions to ask references.
+For some types of employers, these questions will work very well.
+Some tweaking and fine-tuning towards more industry-specific outlooks might be necessary for others.
+Regardless, the essential consideration as you move through the interview process is how you will evaluate the answers in real time.

-Are you getting the information that you wanted from the reference questions that you are asking?
-Is the reference not being as forthcoming as you expected them to be?
-Asking yourself these kinds of questions throughout the interview can help you decide whether to adjust course, end the interview, or ask follow-up questions to fill in specific details.
+Are you getting the information you wanted from the reference check questions you’re asking?
+Is the reference not as forthcoming as you expected them to be?
+Asking yourself these questions throughout the interview can help you decide whether to adjust the line of questioning, end the interview, or ask follow-up questions to fill in specific details.

 Which questions are asked in a reference check?